 There are several ways to help children improve their reading.
 The U.S. Department of Education (USDE) states that children who read every day have higher scores according to a variety of surveys and tests.
 Your local community is likely to provide several events and activities that promotes reading.
 Your library is a great place to get started.
 Most libraries organize summer reading programs and feature several story time and reading activities.

 Besides reading at home and in the community, there are a variety of online reading activities to get involved in.
 There are several online tutoring programs to assist struggling readers.
-EPS Literacy and Intervention is a great company that provides several online resources including webinars and sample lessons for readers of all ages and levels.
+Plus, explore our online resources including webinars and sample lessons for readers of all ages and levels.

 Improving Literacy Throughout the Country